 Things aren’t always as they seem and although you may feel like you’ve stepped onto the set of a sci-fi movie, these extra-terrestrial looking landscapes are set firmly on our planet.
 Feel like you’ve been transported to a whole new world in these five striking, stunning and perhaps even a little bit spooky landscapes.

-Remember, you can book these experiences using our Tailor-Made Trips Dropdown content service.
-Simply get in touch Dropdown content and we'll connect you with a local expert to create your dream trip.
+Remember, you can book these experiences using our Tailor-Made Trips service.
+Simply get in touch and we'll connect you with a local expert to create your dream trip.

-Serrated limestone rock formations, sharp as bread-knives, cut up through the landscape of western Madagascar Dropdown content, creating baroque grottos and pinnacles.
+Serrated limestone rock formations, sharp as bread-knives, cut up through the landscape of western Madagascar, creating baroque grottos and pinnacles.
 Dry and seemingly unhospitable, they are home to extraordinary wildlife.
 Even fat boababs manage to grab hold in this alien environment.
 But extraordinary beauty is also found in the detail: miniature red ants and tiny jewelled orchids dazzle against jagged bone-coloured stone.

 Enveloped in silence, you ride across the Atacama in Chile with a stunning panorama for a backdrop - flat arid fields punctuated by jagged age-old boulders, give way to red crested dunes and valleys layered in a thin orange and white crust, its easy to see why NASA chose here to field test their Martian rover.
 When dawn breaks, the sky springs to life in fiery hues, from blood red to burnt amber.